-The purpose of the first version report was to analyse layered service-oriented PI models proposed in the literature (most notably the OLI model), and then propose fundamental capabilities of PI, that would be used to inform subsequent design activities in Work package 2, that will prototype fundamental PI services such as networking and routing.
+The purpose of the first version report was to analyse layered service-oriented PI models proposed in the literature (most notably the OLI model) it then proposed fundamental capabilities of PI which would be used to inform subsequent design activities in Work package 2, that will prototype fundamental PI services such as networking and routing.
 In turn, these PI services will be used to simulate the operations in PI models that are derived from the Project's Living Labs.
-The previous version therefore did not aim to propose the 'best' PI architectural model, but to analyse, dissect, evaluate and critique existing models and then synthesize a 'best of breed' set of PI characteristics that would form the input to WP2 PI service design activities.
+The previous version therefore did not aim to propose the 'best' PI architectural model, but to analyse, dissect, evaluate and critique existing models, and then synthesize a 'best of breed' set of PI characteristics that would form the input to WP2 PI service design activities.
 Since the existing PI models are largely theoretical the report used analogous developments in the more mature digital Internet, in order to appraise the significance of existing PI proposals.

-With the first version providing the framework of the analysis and analogies needed to satisfy requirements of task T1.6, this second version of the deliverable briefly revisits the findings of the initial work and then reviews the outcome of these aspirations in the service tasks of WP2 and provides the next steps ahead.
+With the first version providing the framework of the analysis and analogies needed to satisfy requirements of task T1.6, the second version of the deliverable briefly revisited the findings of the initial work and then reviewed the outcome of these aspirations in the service tasks of WP2 and provided the next steps ahead.
 A more solid approach was already put in place by WP2 technical team and also more elements have been incorporated in the design processes, documented in sections below.
-Moreover an analysis of the services under each layer showcases the path that the ICT platform and architectural endeavors need to consider as well as the simulation work, crucial to the testing of the PI performance and functionality.
-However as mentioned a number of times in the reports produced, due to the conceptual nature of the reference models as well as a number of unknown factors in the PI concept realization, there is clearly work to be done before concluding on subjects at hand.
+Moreover, an analysis of the services under each layer showcased the path that the ICT platform and architectural endeavors need to consider as well as the simulation work, crucial to the testing of the PI performance and functionality.
+However as mentioned before in the reports produced, due to the conceptual nature of the reference models as well as a number of unknown factors in the PI concept realization, there is clearly more work to be done before concluding on subjects at hand.

-Furthermore, the current version analyses the services offered by each layer as requested by the relevant subtask in relation to the upper and lower layer of each and also visits and discusses the services within each layer for a better insight to the role that the OLI model can really play in the realization of the PI.
-The aim remains a complete, efficient and sustainable logistics service offered across markets and industries.
+Furthermore, the second version analysed the services offered by each layer as requested by the relevant subtask in relation to the upper and lower layer of each, and also visited and discussed the services within each layer for a better insight to the role that the OLI model can really play in the realization of the PI.
+The aim was a complete, efficient and sustainable logistics service offered across markets and industries.
 Finally, the ongoing testing in the project's Living Labs is also a decisive factor on the extent and level of adopting the current DI successful elements and components to the PI infrastructure.